If there is an instance of a catalyst for the trend of christening baby girls “Lidice” it would be José D’Elía (21 June 1916–29 January 2007).

-For Jose D’Elía, there seemed only one proper course of action.
-His daughter must receive the most honourable and best sounding name her parents could think of—“Lidice.”
-When the Uruguayan trade-unionist later visited Czechoslovakia, he brought back to the girl a handful of Lidice soil and some flowers.
+For Jose D’Elía, there seemed to be only one proper course of action.
+His daughter must receive the most honourable and best-sounding name her parents could think of—“Lidice.”
+When the Uruguayan trade unionist later visited Czechoslovakia, he brought back to the girl a handful of Lidice soil and some flowers.
 While we cannot verify that the case of Jose D’Elía and his wife is the first of parents baptising their daughter with the name of the village, it certainly was not to be the last.

 Throughout the summer of 1942, the reports from the East relayed increasingly alarming news about the whereabouts of the children of Lidice.
 Nazi statements about their so-called “re-education” could not be independently verified, and soon information about the children dried up entirely.
 The free world became gravely concerned about their welfare.